 Overview of Governance

-CAMA is co-chaired by Chevron Corporation and Bayer AG.
-These companies provide overall leadership and guidance on the strategic and programmatic direction of the Alliance, in close consultation with CAMA’s technical partner RTI International.
+CAMA is co-chaired by Chevron Corporation and Access Bank Plc.
+These companies provide overall leadership and guidance on the strategic and programmatic direction of the Alliance, in close consultation with CAMA’s leadership council.
 CAMA members also play a key role in developing its annual work plan, with oversight from GBCHealth.

 GBCHealth and CAMA